Adrian Clarke looks at key tactical points and players who can be decisive in Matchweek 8.

 Straightforward improvements

-Forest's fine start is not down to a tactical revolution; the team has simply got better at performing the instructions of head coach Nuno Espirito Santo.
+Forest's fine start is not down to a tactical revolution; the team have simply got better at performing the instructions of head coach Nuno Espirito Santo.

 That unit is settled now, which is a far cry from last season, when 13 different defenders and three 'keepers all made at least five top-flight starts.

-Forest remain, in essence, a side that sits behind the ball – averaging just shy of 40 per cent possession – before launching quickly constructed counter-attacks.
+Forest remain, in essence, a team who sit behind the ball – averaging just shy of 40 per cent possession – before launching quickly constructed counter-attacks.

 The data tells us that despite having slightly less of the ball this season, their speed and efficiency on the break has improved in all departments.